-The dynamic and ad-hoc nature of Ambient Intelligent Environments (AIEs) means that the environment has to adapt to changing operating conditions and user changing preferences and behaviours and to enable more efficient and effective operation while avoiding any system failure.
-Thus there is a need to provide autonomous intelligent adaptive techniques which should be able to create models which could be evolved and adapted online in a life-long learning mode.
-These models need to be transparent and easy to be read and interpreted by the normal user to enable the user to better analyze the system and its performance.
-Such intelligent systems should allow to control the environment on the user's behalf and to his satisfaction to perform given tasks.
-The intelligent approaches used should have low computational
+The dynamic and ad-hoc nature of Ambient Intelligent Environments (AIEs) requires the environment to adapt to changing operating conditions as well as changing user preferences and behaviours while enabling more efficient and effective operation and avoiding any system failure.
+Thus, there is a need to provide robust mechanisms that will allow handling the varying and unpredictable conditions associated with the dynamic environment and user preferences.
+In other words, there is a need to provide autonomous intelligent adaptive techniques which should be able to create models that can be evolved and adapted online in a life-long learning mode over short- and long-term intervals.
+These models need to be transparent and easy to be interpreted by an ordinary user.
+Besides, these intelligent systems should e-mail: abilgin@essex.ac.uk; hani@essex.ac.uk; christian.wagner@nottingham.ac.uk